ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/OOP_concepts.md

 ```

 ## Class-sph-fluid
 A cluster of particles, depending on its behavior can represent a variety of concepts.
 One of these concepts is what we will refer to herein as an SPH-fluid, which apart from being discretized in particles also has other attributes such as density, mass and pressure.
-Therefore, the class sph-fluid is a child class of the particles class which is extended in order to encapsulate more member variables and methods for their estimation in order to fully describe the simulated fluid.
+Therefore, the class sph-fluid is a child class of the particles class which is extended in order to encapsulate more member variables and methods to fully characterize the simulated fluid, and it's state during every timestep.
 In the main program the base class will never be invoked explicitly, but only implicitly through the instantiation of a sph-fluid object.
 However, from the developer's perspective, by using this approach the code becomes more modular and allows for the derivation of multiple children from the base class if needed.

 ```cpp
 class fluid : public particles {